 Lower Greenville is popularly known for its festive bar scene.
 Upper Greenville, on the other hand, is known for its urban yuppie crowd.

-Downtown Dallas is full of activities, from shopping to museums to live performances.
+Downtown Dallas is full of activities, from museums to live performances.
 Downtown is home to the Dallas Museum of Art, the AT&T Performing Arts Center, the Meyerson Symphony Center and the Perot Museum of Nature and Science.

 There are many dining options.
 From delicious Latin-inspired fare at San Salvaje and gourmet southwestern cuisine at Fearing’s to sizzling steaks at Perry’s Steakhouse & Grille and sophisticated Asian food at Tei An.